marisacasillas/chatterlab/content/werld2025.md

 This course is made possible (and much better and much much more interesting) by the contributions of the 19 guest lecturers in attendance (in reverse alphabetical order): Andrea Taverna, Alejandra Stein, Laura Shneidman, Camila Scaff, Hannah Sarvasy, Paul Okyere Omane, Tanya MacGillivray, Hannah Lutzenberger, Lourdes de León, Marvin Lavechin, Laura Horton, Birgit Hellwig, Rowena Garcia, Ruthe Foushee, Abdellah Elouatiq, Rebecca Defina, Margaret Cychosz, Jaime Chi Pech, Shanley Allen.

-This course is supported by a NSF CAREER grant to Marisa Casillas... in theory.
-We'll move forward with it even if funding gets paused.
+This course is supported by a NSF CAREER grant (2238609) to Marisa Casillas... in theory.
+We'll move forward with it even if funding gets paused/revised :)

+If you're interested in learning more about our lab's work, please check us out at [chatterlab.uchicago.edu]().
+Our lab at the University of Chicago is located on the traditional homelands of the Ojibwe, Odawa, and Potawatomi nations (learn more: [1](https://www.ala.org/aboutala/offices/diversity/chicago-indigenous), [2](https://aicchicago.org/), [3](https://chicagoaicc.com/) and [4](https://www.wttw.com/playlist/2018/11/08/native-americans-chicago)).